rockettheme/docs/Docs/joomla/platform/rocketlauncher_25.md

 You will need to enter an email address, username and password (point 3) before you can continue.
 This can (and should) be separate from your database and hosting username and password.
 This will be the login credentials you use to access the administrative side of your site.

-At the bottom of the next page, you have the option to load sample data to your site.
-This is not a requirement for most users, though it can help with the initial configuration and application of templates and modules.
-Otherwise, you will need to create content to fill in these spaces in order to see how your build will turn out.
-Once you have finished building your site, you can easily remove this sample data in favor of your own.

 ![][installation_j25_7]

-:   1. **Site Name** What do you want the name of your site to be?
+:   1. **Remove Installation Folder** This is required to complete installation.
+By clicking this, the installation folder is deleted, making your site ready for use.
 [60%, 61%, se]

 The final step in the process is aptly named "Finish."
 This page is where you remove the installation folder so your settings during initial setup are locked in.
 You will not be able to access your site until this step has been completed.
-Just select the *Remove Installation Folder* (point 1) and select either Site or Administrator to start building your new Joomla site.
+Just select the *Remove Installation Folder* (point 1) and select either Site or Administrator to start customizing your new Joomla site.

 ![][installation_j25_9]

+After installation is complete, you can begin customizing the site and replacing our demo content with your own.

 [installation_j25_1]: assets/installation_j25_1.jpeg
 [installation_j25_2]: assets/installation_j25_2.jpeg